wwright71/engr3/README.md

 https://cvilleschools.onshape.com/documents/ac4b93d873400ee95a17c509/w/fe7c10129bcfea8a546af52d/e/7f25961cc17f1d8061031a8f

 ### Reflection
 Overall, before I started this assignment I was very scared because it looked quite complex, but once I got started and set up my variables the assignment wasn't very difficult.
 Things I do want to look back on were to make sure and check each picture and all the measurements twice because I did mix up a measurement where I was supposed to put a variable.
-Another thing that you need to do is make sure your material is set to the correct thing and it correlates to the assignment
+Another thing that you need to do is make sure your material is set to the correct thing and it correlates to the assignment.
 &nbsp;